attilammagyar/js80p/README.md

 for each note, at the very beginning of the note, so if the parameters of the envelope are changed, then it will only affect the notes that start after the adjustment.

+Similarly, if you assign an LFO to a parameter which supports Envelopes, and the LFO is associated with an Envelope, then the LFO becomes polyphonic, and its amount will be controlled by the Envelope for each polyphonic voice independently from the other voices.
+(Note that this is not transitive: if a parameter of a polyphonic LFO is controlled by another LFO, then the second LFO will not become polyphonic, even if it has an Envelope assigned to it.)

 To have polyphonic notes *sample and hold* a MIDI value or a Macro's momentary value for a parameter for the entire duration of the note, independently of